 Later, we combined a safari in Uganda with trekking to visit endangered mountain gorillas in Rwanda.

-On my fourth safari, I spent time in game reserves adjoining Kruger National Park in South Africa.
+On my fourth trip to Africa, I spent time in game reserves adjoining Kruger National Park in South Africa and explored Namibia.

 You can read my personal accounts of these trips--including "live" reports from the bush--by clicking any link below.
 But I should warn you in advance, no written report can do justice to these places.